 Most babies have their first bowel movement within a few hours after birth.
 You can expect your baby will have at least three soiled diapers a day by the third or fourth day.

 Stools from breastfed babies change in color and consistency during the first week:

 Colostrum and mature breastmilk will cause loose stools that pass easily.
 This helps prevent constipation.

-Your baby should regain her birth weight in 10 to 14 days.
+Your baby should regain his birth weight in 10 to 14 days.
 After that, most babies gain from four to eight ounces a week.

 Allina Health's Patient Education Department, Guide for the Care of Children: Ages Birth to 5 Years Old, fifth edition.
 To avoid awkward sentences, instead of referring to your child as "he/she" or "him/her," this guide will alternate between "he" or she" and "him" or "her."

 Allina Health's Patient Education Department experts, including the Pediatric Department of Allina Health Coon Rapids Clinic